matheuslins/instacartcrawl/README.md

 ### Environment vars

-First of all, set all environment vars.
+First of all, create `.env` file in the root of the project and set all environment vars.
 See the `.env-example` file

 1 - Auth credentials of Instacart Site